 Russia identifies airport bomber as Caucasus man

-"It was no accident that the terrorist act was carried out in the international arrivals hall," federal investigators said in a statement.
-"The terrorist act was aimed first and foremost at foreign citizens."
+"It was no accident that the terrorist act was carried out in the international arrivals hall.
+According to the investigation, the terrorist act was aim first and foremost at foreign citizens," the statement said.

 Chechen rebels have claimed responsibility for a number of deadly attacks over the years, including ones against the Moscow subway and at the same airport.

 More from India